 d) a tapped inductor

-Explanation: In Hartley oscillator.
-The oscillation frequency is determined by a tuned circuit consisting of capacitors and inductors.
+Explanation: In Hartley oscillator, the oscillation frequency is determined by a tuned circuit consisting of capacitors and inductors.
+Thus, it is a LC oscillator whose frequency can be varied.
 Hartley oscillator was invented in 1915.

 4. The conditions for sinusoidal oscillation from an amplifier are called _________

 b) Hartley criteria

 c) Biasing criteria

 Explanation: The conditions for sinusoidal oscillation from an amplifier are called Barkhausen criteria.
 It was invented in 1921.